-Whether you’ve been doing telemedicine for years or just jumped on the telemedicine bandwagon, telemedicine CPT codes have been changing faster than most of us can keep up with.
+Whether you’ve been doing telemedicine for years or just recently found a telemedicine job you love, telemedicine CPT codes have been changing faster than most of us can keep up with.
 In the next few paragraphs, I’ll try to briefly share some of the changes to telemedicine CPT codes during the COVID-19 pandemic and explain how I’ve changed my practice to offer telemedicine visits to our patients.
+Hopefully, these changes mean telemedicine jobs will be viable options through 2021 and far into the future.

 One of the most frequent questions we get is ‘Does Medicare pay for telemedicine visits?’
 Fortunately for us, the answer is yes!
 As of 3/17/2020, the Centers for Medicare and Medicaid Services have revised both HIPPA requirements and telemedicine reimbursement in the face of the demands posed by the COVID-19 pandemic.